OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### Overview

-[//]: # (The app doesn't re-use the same cryptographic key for multiple purposes.)
-[//]: # (key purpose - no reuse a key in business logic and functions like signing,encrypting additionally check how it was configured in keystore)
 This test case focuses on verification of purpose and reusage of the same cryptographic keys.
 Following checks should be performed:

 - identify all instanaces where cryptography is used